cms-santiloopz/hugo-training/notes/GENERAL.md

 * Layouts
 They are the html skeleton of our Hugo site, when you use a layout, all the pages that extend from that layout will use their structure.

+* How to override theme layouts?
+In layouts folder, you create a now folder named `_default`

+* Variables
+To access the content of an md content file, we use `{{.Content}}` in out templates.